 “Is the Causeway or Second Link better?”, “What is the best way to enter JB?”, “What else is there to do besides City Square and KSL?”

 These were some questions that slid into my DMs when news of the land border between Singapore and Malaysia opened up.
-Loved the attention but was honestly none the wiser to give any sound advice considering two years have passed since I last crossed the border too.
+Loved the attention but was honestly none the wiser to give any sound advice considering a couple of years have passed since I last crossed the border too.

 Hence, I rounded up some of the most commonly asked questions about travelling to Johor from Singapore, in an attempt to answer them.